Risks and Consequences of Improper RMW Disposal

 Can you afford not to be compliant?

-Be aware of your state's guidelines regarding infractions, violations, and possible fines and/or penalties associated with them.
+With over 30 years of experience, we understand the gravity of compliance when it comes to healthcare waste management.
+Our team is aware of your state's guidelines regarding infractions, violations, and possible fines and/or penalties associated with them.
+We work with you to develop a healthcare waste management plan that meets your needs and upholds your safety.
 Compliance issues with government and state regulations can be overwhelming for healthcare facilities, its important to be connected to experts that can help you navigate regulations.

-At Daniels Health, we take full responsibility for providing up-to-date instruction in state and federal regulatory changes and individual facility requirements.
+At Daniels Health, provide up-to-date instruction in state and federal regulatory changes and individual facility requirements.
 Our online compliance portal delivers multi-user access to millions of MSDI’s and safety data sheets as well as online training and certification, and our clinical teams help to ensure that waste is correctly segregated before transportation.
 Non compliance is simply not worth the risk.